amplication/docs/docs/how-to/add-delete-user-entity.md

 By default, the 'User' entity is defined as the Authentication entity, but you can [configure it](#changing-the-default-authentication-entity).
 If the `User` entity is created automatically, it comes with a set of default fields necessary for the authentication plugins to work correctly:

-- `id` (required by all authentication plugins): An automatically created unique identifier of the entity.
+- `id` (required): An automatically created unique identifier of the entity.
 It is a required and unique field.
-- `createdAt` (required by all authentication plugins): An automatically created field of the time the entity was created.
+- `createdAt` (required): An automatically created field of the time the entity was created.
 It is a required field.
-- `updatedAt` (required by all authentication plugins): An automatically created field of the last time the entity was updated.
+- `updatedAt` (required): An automatically created field of the last time the entity was updated.
 It is a required field.
 - `firstName`: An automatically created field for the first name of the user.
 It is a searchable single-line text field.
 - `lastName`: An automatically created field for the last name of the user.
 It is a searchable single-line text field.
-- `username` (required by NestJS Auth Module): An automatically created field for the username of the user.
+- `username` (required): An automatically created field for the username of the user.
 It is a required, unique, and searchable field.
-- `email` (required by NestJS Auth Module): An automatically created field for the email of the user.
+- `email` (required): An automatically created field for the email of the user.
 It is a unique and searchable field.
-- `password` (required by NestJS Auth Module): An automatically created field for the password of the user.
+- `password` (required): An automatically created field for the password of the user.
 It is a required field.
-- `roles` (required by NestJS Auth Module): An automatically created field for the roles of the user.
+- `roles` (required): An automatically created field for the roles of the user.
 It is a required field.

 These default fields provide the necessary information for user authentication and authorization.